-The GOAL (Grace Opportunities for Adult Learners) program gives adult learners the opportunity to earn a B.S. in Management, while maintaining their family and career responsibilities.
-This degree is offered both residentially and online.
+The GOAL (Grace Opportunities for Adult Learners) program gives adult learners the opportunity to earn a B.S. in Management or a B.S. in Quality Management (click here for QMD description), while maintaining their family and career responsibilities.

-GOAL is specifically designed for adult learners and Ivy Tech State College graduates who desire to complete their four-year degree while continuing full-time life responsibilities.
+GOAL is specifically designed for adult learners who desire to complete their four-year degree while continuing full-time life responsibilities.
 With convenient scheduling, current technology and outstanding conventional classroom instruction, Grace offers the faculty, courses, and academic resources to make completing a bachelor’s degree a reality.

 In this course we will examine adult developmental stages including physical, cognitive, personality, social, and moral development.
 This course will provide orientation activities for adultlearners to adjust to the college environment, facilities, and technology.
 We will also learn how to prepare a portfolio of experiential learning.

 Students will build a writing portfolio for diverse audiences and purposes.
 A writing rubric will ensure strong ideas, logical organization, conversational voice, clear words, smooth sentences, correct copy, and a reader-friendly design.
 Computer tools will be used to create and enhance written messages that meet the needs of today’s fast-paced business environment.